leandroohf/jekyll-now/projects.md

 Project developed during my MSc.
 I developed a computational framework in C++ capable to reproduce the optical properties and physiological phenomena of the human visual system.
-To accomplish that, I worked by manipulating 3d meshes using algorithms such as "door-in doo-out", developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the
+To accomplish that, I worked by manipulating 3d meshes using algorithms such as "door-in door-out", developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the